 - Input to downstream clustering/UMAP

 PC1 and PC2 plot: samples close together in PC space have similar global expression profiles.
-In a well-designed experiment, samples should cluster by biological condition, not by batch.
+In a well-designed experiment, samples should by biological condition, not by batch.

 Variance explained: each PC explains a fraction of total variance.
 A scree plot shows the "elbow" — how many PCs capture most variation.
 Typically the first 10–50 PCs are informative; the rest is noise.

-Batch effect detection: if PC1 separates samples by sequencing date rather than by biology, you have a batch effect.
+Batch effect detection: if PC1 separates samples by date rather than by biology, you have a batch effect.
 This is visualized before any biological interpretation.

 Interpreting PC Loadings

-This enables biological interpretation: if PC1 separates tumor from normal samples, its loadings identify the genes most responsible for that separation.
+This enables biological interpretation: if PC1 separates tumor from normal samples, its loadings identify the most responsible for that separation.
 These are candidates for further investigation.

 t-SNE: Visualizing Local Structure